maginatics/percona-xtradb-cluster/doc-pxc/source/errata.rst

 -------------

 Following are issues which may impact you while running PXC:
+ - While installing for debian, you will need to explicitly specify percona-xtradb-cluster-galera-2.x since galera-3 is also available in apt repo now.
+This is not a bug.
  - wsrep_causal_reads being ON can introduce temporary stalls due to MDL lock conflicts.
  - Create Table As Select (CTAS) can cause deadlocks and server hang when used with explicit TEMPORARY tables.
  - bug :bug:`1226185`: percona-xtrabackup-20 may get installed as a dependency instead of latest percona-xtrabackup during a fresh install due to certain yum issues.
 Workaround is documented here - https://bugs.launchpad.net/percona-xtradb-cluster/+bug/1226185/comments/2.